-Equipped with two high-security biocontainment labs, Gladstone virologists rapidly responded to the COVID-19 developing innovative diagnostic, preventative, and treatment approaches.
-These include rapid testing devices using CRISPR technology and mobile phones, therapeutic interfering particles (TIPs) that can suppress SARS-CoV-2 replication, and virus-like particles that allow scientists to investigate new versions of the virus (such as the Delta and Omicron variants) as they arise.
+Gladstone virologists spearheaded the use of antiretroviral therapy as HIV prophylaxis (PREP).
+Equipped with two high-security biocontainment labs, Gladstone virologists rapidly responded to COVID-19, developing innovative diagnostic, preventative, and treatment approaches.
+These include the first host-SARS-CoV-2 interaction map, which identified FDA-approved drugs as potential antiviral treatments, a new “combined” mRNA vaccine with better efficacy, rapid testing devices using CRISPR technology and mobile phones, and virus-like particles that allow scientists to investigate new versions of the virus as they arise.

 Gladstone scientists are dedicated to mentoring the future generation of scientists interested in virology.
 Learn more about Gladstone’s training programs.